On this page

 GitHub Issue Templates

 When you create an issue on GitHub, you will see structured templates for bug reports and feature requests.
+Follow GitHub's issue best practices for more guidance.
 These templates enforce the fields above so nothing gets missed.
 Use them.